bagaswastu/ytnc_cli/README.md

 ```

 ## How it works
-The application will find & download the video using `youtube-dl`, and then the app will download the `.mp3` file and filter it using [FFmpeg](https://github.com/FFmpeg/FFmpeg).
+The application will find the YouTube video using `youtube-dl`, then download the `.mp3` file and filter it using [FFmpeg](https://github.com/FFmpeg/FFmpeg).

 ## Run the project
 - Clone this repository